Mike-Leo-Smith/RubiksCube/README.md

 ```

 ## Compile & Run
+Before you start compiling, first make sure you have installed glfw3.
+Since project uses cmake to manage files, you can simply compile it use cmake and make, or use IDEs that support cmake.
+Also, there shouldn't be much difficulty to compile it with Visual Studio or other IDEs.

-To compile it on Linux using g++, first make sure you have installed proper versions of OpenGL and freeglut, and then type the following commands in the terminal:
+If you prefer to compile it in command-line, on Linux, type the following commands in the terminal:

 ```
-$ g++ *.cpp *.h -std=c++11 -lGL -lGLU -lglut
+$ g++ -o "Rubik's Cube.out" *.cpp *.h -std=c++11 -lGL -lGLU -lglfw3
 ```

-And run it by simply typing:
+On Windows, things are similar.
+If you are using g++, after setting up your environment, just type in cmd:

 ```
-$ ./a.out
+> g++ -o "Rubik's Cube.exe" *.cpp *.h -std=c++11 -lopengl32 -lglu32 -lglfw3 -Wl,--subsystem,windows
 ```

+Commands on other platforms are similar, discover them yourself.

-Then input a number as the seed for the random number generator, so it will have different cubes to solve, and enjoy the magic steps as the Rubik's Cube restores itself...
+If you goes along well with the steps above, you will got things like "Rubik's Cube.out" or "Rubik's Cube.exe" in the directory.
+Double-click it to run, and now it's time to enjoy the magic steps as the Rubik's Cube restores itself...

-Approach to compiling and running it on other platforms should be similar.
-Discover it yourself!

 ## About